League of Nations: Membership

 The League consisted of 42 founding members in November 1920.
 Six other states joined in its founding year (by December 1920), and seven more joined by September 1924, bringing the League's size to 55.
 Costa Rica withdrew in December 1924, making it the member to have most quickly withdrawn, and Brazil became the first founding member to withdraw in June 1926.
 Germany (under the Weimar Republic) was admitted to the League of Nations through a resolution passed on 8 September 1926.
-The League's size remained at 54 for the next five years.

-Through the first half of the 1930s, six more states joined, including Iraq in 1932 (newly independent from a League of Nations mandate) and the Soviet Union on 18 September 1934, but the Empire of Japan and Germany (under Hitler) withdrew in 1933.
+Through the first half of the 1930s, six more states joined, including Iraq in 1932 (nominally independent from a League of Nations mandate) and the Soviet Union on 18 September 1934, but the Empire of Japan and Nazi Germany withdrew in 1933.
 This marked the League's largest extent at 58 member states.

 In December 1920, Argentina quit (being absent from all sessions and votes) without formally withdrawing, on rejection of an Argentine resolution that all sovereign states would be admitted to the League.
 It resumed its participation in September 1933.

 The League's membership declined through the second half of the 1930s as it weakened.
-Between 1935 and the start of World War II in Europe in September 1939, only Egypt joined (becoming the last state to join), 11 members left, and 3 members ceased to exist or fell under military occupation (Ethiopia, Austria, and Czechoslovakia).
-The Soviet Union was expelled on 14 December 1939 for invading Finland, as one of the last acts of the League before it ceased functioning.
+Between 1935 and the start of World War II in Europe in September 1939, only Egypt joined (becoming the last state to join), 11 members left, and 3 members ceased to exist or fell under military occupation (Ethiopia (Note: See Second Italo-Ethiopian War), Austria (Note: See Anschluss), and Czechoslovakia (Note: Germany invaded Czechoslovakia after the Munich Agreement.)).
+The Soviet Union was expelled on 14 December 1939 for invading Finland (but not for invading Poland, which happened earlier on 17 September 1939 together with Germany (1 September 1939 invasion) according to the Molotov–Ribbentrop Pact).